top of page

 • Probiotics

-• Apple cider vinegar, Lemon or lime water before meals
+• Apple cider vinegar, lemon or lime water before meals

 • Bitters / bitter foods (asparagus, artichoke, dandelion greens)